chrisgrieser/nvim-alt-substitute/README.md

 <!-- vale Google.FirstPerson = NO -->
 Many people like me have only started (neo)vim after the introduction of lua of configuration language.
 While pretty much everything about neovim can be done with lua by now, search-and-replace-operations `:substitute` are one of few areas remaining where you still have to use vimscript.

-Regardless whether you like vimscript or not, learning vim's flavor of regex *just* for search-and-replace-operations feels somewhat unproductive and frustrating.
-So why not work with a regex flavor you are already familiar with instead?
+Regardless whether you like vimscript or not, learning vim's flavor of regex *just* for search-and-replace-operations feels somewhat unproductive.
+So why not work with a regex flavor you are already familiar with?
+Command of lua patterns is certainly a more transferrable skill than mastering vim regex.
+Also, lua support comes basically for free without dependencies bundled with neovim already.

+While lua patterns are indeed lacking, compared to "real" regex, they do come with a few quite flexible items like [the balanced match `%bxy` or the frontier pattern[^1] `%f[set]`](https://www.lua.org/manual/5.4/manual.html#6.4.1).

 ## Features
 - Use `:AltSubstitute` or the short form `:S` to do perform search-and-replace